getgrav/grav-learn/pages/05.admin-panel/01.introduction/docs.md

 ### Creating a User

-With the latest version of the Grav admin, you will be prompted to create an admin user account when you point your browser to your site.
+With the latest version of the Admin, you will be prompted to create an admin user account when you point your browser to your site.
 You must complete this step to ensure straight away a valid admin user is under your control.

 ![](new-user.png?classes=shadow)

 Simply fill out the form and click the `Create User` button.

 The user information is stored in the `user/accounts/` folder of your Grav installation.
 You can edit the values manually or via the Admin plugin itself.
 You can also create new users manually or via the `bin/plugin login newuser` CLI command.
-More information is contained in the [Grav Admin FAQ](../faq#adding-and-managing-users).
+More information is contained in the [Admin FAQ](../faq#adding-and-managing-users).

 ### Usage